-What is a pick list?
+What is a picking list?

-What contents should a pick list include?
+What should a picking list contain?

 - A unique identification number